slingshot/brex/README.md

 The full wrapper API reference can be found at [slingshot.github.io/brex](https://slingshot.github.io/brex/).

+**This is an UNOFFICIAL LIBRARY and not created, maintained, or in any way connected with Brex Inc. or any associated entity.** "Brex" is a registered trademark of Brex, Inc. Use of the Brex API is subject to the [Brex Access Agreement](https://www.brex.com/legal/developer-portal/).

+The nature of the Brex API means that most usage will involve dealing with highly sensitive financial data and transfers. **You are entirely responsible for ensuring that proper security measures are implemented to protect all data.**

+This wrapper library is offered under the MIT license (see the [LICENSE](LICENSE) file for full text).

 ## Basic usage

 Initialize an API instance using a user token, which you can generate in your Brex account dashboard (or via OAuth).